danielebarbaro/laravel-vat-eu-validator/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/danielebarbaro/laravel-vat-eu-validator.svg?style=flat-square)](https://packagist.org/packages/danielebarbaro/laravel-vat-eu-validator)

 This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors. laravel-vat-eu-validator is a package inspired from [vat.php](https://github.com/dannyvankooten/vat.php)  to validate a VAT number for businesses based in Europe.

 ## Installation